OmHandeisCoding/soc2-portfolio-/README.md

-# soc2-portfolio-
-Service Organisations Control 2 Audit (SOC-2) Audit Work

-What is SOC 2?

-SOC 2 (System and Organization Controls 2) is an independent assurance report developed by the American Institute of Certified Public Accountants (AICPA).
-It evaluates how a service organization designs and operates controls to protect customer data and systems.

-SOC 2 assessments are based on the Trust Services Criteria (TSC), which include:

-Security (mandatory)

-Availability

-Confidentiality

-Processing Integrity

-Privacy

-Unlike ISO 27001, SOC 2 is not a certification.
-It is an attestation report issued by a licensed CPA firm, providing customers with assurance that appropriate controls are in place and operating effectively.

-SOC 2 is widely required by:

-SaaS companies

-Cloud service providers

-FinTechs

-B2B technology vendors

-Data processors handling sensitive customer data

-What These Projects Demonstrate

-This repository demonstrates practical, end-to-end SOC 2 capability, covering the full lifecycle of a real-world engagement.

-Specifically, these projects show the ability to:

-Translate SOC 2 Trust Services Criteria into implementable controls

-Design a SOC 2 readiness program from scratch

-Create auditor-ready artifacts such as:

-Control matrices

-Policies and procedures

-Risk registers

-Evidence checklists

-Map cloud infrastructure (AWS) to SOC 2 requirements

-Apply the shared responsibility model in a compliance context

-Simulate audit-grade evidence including:

-Access requests and approvals

-Change management records

-Incident response documentation

-Think from an auditor’s perspective, focusing on:

-Control ownership

-Consistency

-Traceability

-Risk-based decision-making

-The projects are structured exactly as they would be in a consulting or in-house security/compliance role.

-Simulated but Auditor-Accurate SOC 2 Program

-This repository represents a simulated SOC 2 program, created for learning, demonstration, and portfolio purposes.

-Important clarifications:

-❌ This is not an official SOC 2 audit

-❌ No CPA firm has issued a SOC 2 report for this repository

-❌ This does not claim SOC 2 certification or compliance

-However:

-✅ The controls, artifacts, and workflows are aligned with AICPA Trust Services Criteria

-✅ The structure mirrors real SOC 2 Type I and Type II engagements

-✅ Evidence examples reflect what auditors typically request and test

-✅ Control design follows industry-standard audit expectations

-The intent is to demonstrate audit readiness, control design maturity, and SOC 2 operational understanding, not to replace a formal audit.

-Repository Structure (High Level)

-Project 1 – SOC 2 Readiness Program
-Control matrix, policies, evidence checklist, and risk register aligned to CC1–CC9.

-Project 2 – Cloud SOC 2 Mapping (AWS)
-AWS architecture mapping to SOC 2 controls and shared responsibility gap analysis.

-Project 3 – Evidence Automation & Audit Simulation
-Simulated Jira tickets, IAM access reviews, and incident response tabletop exercises.
+# SOC 2 Portfolio
+**Service Organization Control (SOC 2) – Practical Audit & Readiness Work**

+This repository is a **hands-on SOC 2 portfolio** designed to demonstrate how SOC 2 is implemented, assessed, and operated in real-world service organizations—beyond theory and checklists.

+---

+## 🔐 What is SOC 2?

+**SOC 2 (System and Organization Controls 2)** is an independent assurance report developed by the **American Institute of Certified Public Accountants (AICPA)**.
+It evaluates how effectively a service organization **designs and operates controls** to protect customer data and systems.

+SOC 2 assessments are based on the **Trust Services Criteria (TSC):**

+- **Security** *(mandatory)*
+- **Availability**
+- **Confidentiality**
+- **Processing Integrity**
+- **Privacy**

+> 💡 Unlike ISO/IEC 27001, SOC 2 is **not a certification**.
+> It is an **attestation report** issued by a licensed CPA firm, based on evidence collected and tested during an audit period.

+---

+## 🏢 Who Typically Needs SOC 2?

+SOC 2 is commonly required by organizations such as:

+- SaaS companies
+- Cloud service providers
+- FinTech and payment platforms
+- B2B technology vendors
+- Data processors handling sensitive or regulated customer data

+---

+## 🚀 What This Repository Demonstrates

+This repository showcases **end-to-end SOC 2 capability**, structured exactly as a real consulting or in-house compliance engagement.

+You will see how to:

+### 🧠 Control Design & Readiness
+- Translate **SOC 2 Trust Services Criteria** into implementable controls
+- Design a **SOC 2 readiness program from scratch**
+- Apply **risk-based thinking** to control selection and prioritization

+### 📁 Auditor-Ready Artifacts
+Create and manage artifacts auditors expect to see, including:
+- Control matrices (CC1–CC9)
+- Policies and procedures
+- Risk registers
+- Evidence checklists

+### ☁️ Cloud & Shared Responsibility
+- Map **AWS services** to SOC 2 requirements
+- Identify **shared responsibility gaps** between cloud providers and customers
+- Align infrastructure design with compliance expectations

+### 🧾 Evidence & Audit Simulation
+- Simulate audit-grade evidence such as:
+  - Access requests and approvals
+  - Change management records
+  - Incident response documentation
+- Think like an auditor by focusing on:
+  - Control ownership
+  - Consistency over time
+  - Traceability from risk → control → evidence

+---

+## 🧪 Simulated but Auditor-Accurate SOC 2 Program

+This repository represents a **simulated SOC 2 program** created for **learning, demonstration, and portfolio purposes**.

+### ❗ Important Clarifications
+- ❌ This is **not** an official SOC 2 audit
+- ❌ No CPA firm has issued a SOC 2 report for this repository
+- ❌ This does **not** claim SOC 2 certification or compliance

+### ✅ What *Is* Accurate
+- Controls align with **AICPA Trust Services Criteria**
+- Structure mirrors **real SOC 2 Type I and Type II engagements**
+- Evidence examples reflect what auditors typically request and test
+- Control design follows **industry-standard audit expectations**

+> 🎯 **Goal:** Demonstrate audit readiness, control maturity, and operational SOC 2 understanding—not to replace a formal audit.

+---

+## 🗂️ Repository Structure (High Level)

+### **Project 1 – SOC 2 Readiness Program**
+- Control matrix aligned to **CC1–CC9**
+- Core policies and procedures
+- Evidence checklist
+- Risk register with mitigation mapping

+### **Project 2 – Cloud SOC 2 Mapping (AWS)**
+- AWS architecture overview
+- Mapping AWS services to SOC 2 controls
+- Shared responsibility gap analysis

+### **Project 3 – Evidence Automation & Audit Simulation**
+- Simulated Jira tickets for access and changes
+- IAM access review logs
+- Incident response tabletop exercises

+---

+## 🧑‍💼 Who This Is For

+- GRC & Compliance professionals
+- SOC analysts and security engineers
+- Cloud security practitioners
+- Anyone preparing for **SOC 2 readiness, audits, or consulting roles**

+Feel free to explore, fork, or adapt these projects to build your own **auditor-ready SOC 2 portfolio**.